 The risk that food employees who are asymptomatic shedders will transmit a communicable disease varies depending upon the hygienic habits of the worker, the food itself and how it is prepared, the susceptibility of the population served, and the infectivity of the organism.
 Exclusion in a food establishment that serves a highly susceptible population affords protection to people who are immune-suppressed.
-Restriction in a food establishment that does not serve a highly susceptible population affords protection and the immune-suppressed subset of the general population and the immune-suppressed subset of the general population provided there is adequate attention to personal hygiene and avoidance of bare-hand contact with RTE foods.
+Restriction in a food establishment that does not serve a highly susceptible population and the immune-suppressed subset of the general population provided there is adequate attention to personal hygiene and avoidance of bare-hand contact with RTE foods.